Why English

 S.I.
 Hayakawa, a Canadian-born naturalized U.S. citizen of Japanese descent and former professor of English and president of San Francisco State University, who was elected to the U.S. Senate in 1976, is widely acknowledged as the “father” of the official English movement in the U.S. In 1981, alarmed by the drift toward linguistic balkanization and segregation he saw taking place in his home state of California, the Senator introduced the first official English legislation ever introduced in the U.S. Congress – a constitutional amendment declaring English the official language of the United States.
 The Senate failed to take up the legislation, but after retiring from the Senate in 1983, Senator Hayakawa continued the battle and co-founded the first national organization dedicated to making English the official language of the U.S.

 The Senator’s action capitalized on growing concerns in the public at large.
 When he introduced his amendment only five (5) states had made English their official language of government.
 But beginning in the 1980s, successive citizen petition campaigns succeeded in passing official English laws by overwhelming margins despite determined opposition from business, political, and media elites.
-More and more states joined the bandwagon until by 2009 thirty-one states, or 62 percent of the total had adopted official English laws of various descriptions.
+More and more states joined the bandwagon until by 2009 thirty-two states, or 62 percent of the total had adopted official English laws of various descriptions.

 The widespread move to adopt official English laws spread to cities and counties.
 In 2006 the city of Hazleton, Pennsylvania, made national headlines following its adoption of an official English ordinance.
 The city’s action inspired a flurry of copycat efforts by cities, towns, and counties across the country.